roadtocode4u/spaceship/docs/html/10-video-audio-tag/10-video-audio-tag.md

 # Video Tag and Audio Tag

-The video tag in HTML is used to display videos on a web page, while the audio tag is used to play audio files.
+The video tag in HTML is used to **display videos** on a web page, while the audio tag is used to **play audio files**.
 This guide will show you how to use these tags and their attributes.

 **Syntax :**